cfe-lab/Kive/cluster-setup/README.md

 This will guide you through setting up your test environment and running your first Ansible commands.
 You'll need to have [Vagrant] and [VirtualBox] installed.

-To being, bring up the Vagrant VMs.
+To begin, bring up the Vagrant VMs.
 This will create two VMs (`head` and `worker`) and install Ansible on `head`.

     vagrant up